vmware-archive/hillview/docs/userManual.md

   If two columns are selected this menu will draw a two-dimensional histogram of the data in the selected columns.
-For two-dimensional histograms see [Two-dimensional histograms](#two-dimensional-histograms).
+For two-dimensional histograms see [Two-dimensional histograms](#two-dimensional-histogram-views).

 * Frequent elements...: finds the most frequent values that appear in the selected columns.
-The user is presented with a dialog requesting the threshold parameter for the heavy hitters computation.
+The user is presented with a dialog requesting the threshold parameter for the frequent elements computation.

   ![Frequent elements menu](heavy-hitters-menu.png)